futurejones/Swift-Lite/docs/getting-started.md

 `cd swiftProjects`
 * Create a file called "helloWorld.swift" and open it your favorite text editor.
 `nano helloWorld.swift`
-* Add the following code
+* Add the following code and save the file
 ```
 // include:print.swift

 hello()
 ```
 * The first line adds `print.swift` as a dependency and the second calls the `hello()` function from the `print.swift` module.
 * Next build the project using the --test flag
 `swift-lite-build helloWorld.swift --test`